elkins2k/GA_Project1/readme.md

     able to progress VERY rapidly with the approach and had base MVP done in 1.5 days.
  - From here, it has been a matter of tweaks and enhancements along the way!

 ## Roadblocks overcome
  - getting the disk DIVs to align to the bottom of the stack DIVs!!
 I spent an entire weekend battling this issue.
 Since it was a holiday weekend, I had to wait an extra day to bounce my problem off our scrum-master and others in my group.
-A big SHOUT-OUT to Seamus for steering me in the right direction finally!
+A **_big shout-out to Seamus_** for steering me in the right direction and finally restoring my sanity!
  - as I stated earlier, rafactoring my code was a big deal because I had code in triplicate - one set of code for each stack.
 I was able to finally get around this and refactor my code using a for...in loop using